LindseyJeeJan/calendar-scheduler/README.md

 # calendar-scheduler

 Project description:
 Simple calendar application that allows a user to save events for each hour of the day.
+Uses Bootstrap, jQuery, Moment.js and Font Awesome.

 Link to deployed application:
 https://lindseyjeejan.github.io/calendar-scheduler/